Thomas Cottle

 Thomas Cottle, Esq.
 (1761–1828) was a lawyer on the island of Nevis.
 In 1822, Thomas started to build a church for all people on the island, including slaves.
-"The Cottle Church", as it is now called, was completed in 1824 and opened on May 5 that year.
-He married Frances Huggins, daughter of Edward Huggins, one of the richest and most powerful planters in all of Nevis.
+The Cottle Church, as it is now called, was completed in 1824 and opened on May 5 that year.
+He married Frances Huggins, daughter of Edward Huggins, one of the richest and most powerful planters in Nevis.